vippsas/vipps-solutions/loyalty-in-pos/README.md

 ![Loyalty Flow](images/POS_step_1.png)

 The customer's personal Vipps QR code contains a URL like this:
-`https://qr.vipps.no/28/2/01/031/4791234567?v=1`, where `4791234567` is their mobile number in [MSISDN](https://en.wikipedia.org/wiki/MSISDN) format.
+`https://qr.vipps.no/28/2/01/031/4791234567?v=1`, where `4791234567` is their phone number in [MSISDN](https://en.wikipedia.org/wiki/MSISDN) format.

-When the customer's Vipps QR code is scanned in the store, the POS will get their mobile number.
+When the customer's Vipps QR code is scanned in the store, the POS will get their phone number.
 This can be used for checking membership, in the next step.

 ## Step 2: Check membership

-Check the customer's membership status by using the mobile number you received in the previous step.
+Check the customer's membership status by using the phone number you received in the previous step.

 Use the
 [Vipps Check-In API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/check-in-api)